Basil Dearden: Early life

-Basil Dean
+Career

 Dearden graduated from theatre direction to film, working as an assistant to Basil Dean.
 He later changed his own name to Dearden to avoid confusion with his mentor.

 He wrote This Man Is News (1938), a hugely popular quota quickie and wrote and directed a film for TV Under Suspicion (1939).

 He was assistant director on Penny Paradise (1938), produced by Dean and directed by Carol Reed, and two George Formby comedies directed by Anthony Kimmins: George Takes the Air (1938), produced by Dean, and Come on George!
 (1939).

 Dearden was promoted to associate producer on two more George Formby films, which he also co-wrote: To Hell with Hitler (1940) aka Let George Do It and Spare a Copper (1940).

 Dearden went over to Ealing Studios where he produced The Ghost of St. Michael's (1941) with Will Hay, then he produced Turned Out Nice Again (1941) with George Formby.

-Director

 Ealing Studios

 He first began working as a director at Ealing Studios, co-directing comedy films with Will Hay, starting with Black Sheep of Whitehall (1942).
 This was followed by The Goose Steps Out (1942) and My Learned Friend (1943), which was Hay's last movie.

 Dearden's first solo director credit was The Bells Go Down (1943), a wartime movie with Tommy Trinder.
 It was produced by Michael Relph who would form a notable collaboration with Dearden.

-Dearden also directed The Halfway House (1944), a drama set in wales, and wrote and directed They Came to a City (1944), based on a play by J.B Priestley.
+Dearden also directed The Halfway House (1944), a drama set in Wales, and wrote and directed They Came to a City (1944), based on a play by J.B Priestley.

 Dearden worked on the influential chiller compendium Dead of Night (1945) and directed the linking narrative and the "Hearse Driver" segment.